rustigaan/igor/README.md

 * Option: `basename+option-featureName.ext` generates a file `basename.ext` only if the feature is turned on in the settings file
 * Example: `basename+example-featureName.ext` generates a file `basename.ext` only if the feature is turned on in the settings file and the file does not exist
+* Overwrite: `basename+overwrite-featureName.ext` signifies that `basename+example-featureName.ext` behaves like an option
 * Unnamed fragment: `basename+fragment-featureName.ext` replaces placeholders with the ID `featureName` in `basename.ext` only if the feature is turned on in the settings file
 * Named fragment: `basename+fragment-featureName-placeholderName.ext` replaces placeholders with the ID `featureName-placeholderName` in `basename.ext` only if the feature is turned on in the settings file
 * Ignore: `basename+ignore-featureName.ext` ignores the instructions for file `basename.ext` in this niche only if the feature is turned on in the settings file (Ignore files are mainly useful in